crystallabs/solidus-graphql-schema/README.md

 For example, GraphQL type `Schema::Types::Shop` expects to find its implementation methods in the module `Types::Shop` and automatically includes that module in its class.

 When the schema generator is run, it also generates the stub implementation files if they don't yet exist.
-These files are generated with ready-made templates for all defined GraphQL fields, including mentioning their description, arguments, and expected return value in the comments above the method definitions.
+These files are generated with ready-made templates for all defined GraphQL fields, including mentioning their description, arguments, and expected return value in the comments above method definitions.

 All auto-generated method stubs contain one default line of code which raises error `::Spree::GraphQL::NotImplementedError`.